Casey Legumina: Seattle Mariners

 On February 3, 2025, the Seattle Mariners acquired Legumina, sending cash to the Reds.
 He replaced Jhonathan Díaz on Seattle's 40-man roster.
 He was optioned to the Triple-A Tacoma Rainiers to begin the season.
 On April 11, the Mariners recalled Legumina.
 He debuted for the Mariners on April 15, two years after his MLB debut.

+Legumina made eight appearances for Seattle to begin the 2026 campaign, registering an 0–1 record and 4.63 ERA with nine strikeouts across 11 2/3 innings pitched.
+On April 21, Legumina was designated for assignment by the Mariners.

+Tampa Bay Rays

+On April 24, 2026, Legumina was traded to the Tampa Bay Rays in exchange for Ty Cummings.

 Personal life

-Legumina's father Gary pitched in the minor leagues from 1982 to 1986.
+Legumina's father pitched in the minor leagues from 1982 to 1986.
 Legumina credited his father with providing him good advice on being a pitcher.

-Legumina has three siblings, Hannah, Luke, and Jake.
+Legumina has three siblings.
 Legumina and his siblings are partners in a restaurant in Gilbert, Arizona owned by their father.

 Growing up in Arizona, his favorite Arizona Diamondbacks players were Luis Gonzalez and Junior Spivey.

 Legumina has several tattoos on his arms.
 One is of his father's minor league baseball card.
 Another includes Jackie Robinson's retired number 42 and the smokestacks at Great American Ball Park, which also references Legumina's MLB debut in Cincinnati on Jackie Robinson Day in 2023.